 You can choose to pay premiums in different amounts and at different times, as long as you meet a minimum level to guarantee coverage.
 You could pay one larger premium or periodic, fixed premiums to maintain coverage for a certain period.
 You may have to pay a fee to decrease the face amount of a policy.

-The combination policies allow people in their 50s and 60s to get term-like coverage into their 90s, which would not be possible with traditional term life.
+The combination policies allow people in their 50s and 60s to get term-like coverage until much older ages than traditional term life.

-Combination policies can be purchased with initial terms of 30 years.
-In the traditional term-life market, 30-year policies are becoming more rare, says Marvin Feldman, president and CEO of the Life and Health Insurance Foundation for Education.
+You can purchase combination policies with initial terms of 30 years.
+In the traditional term-life market, 30-year policies are becoming rarer, says Feldman.
 Most term life policies offered today are for 10, 15 or 20 years.

-The term-universal life insurance products also let you do “1035 exchanges,” which aren’t allowed with traditional term life, Parker notes.
+The term-universal life insurance products also let you do “1035 exchanges,” which aren’t allowed with traditional term life.
 A 1035 exchange refers to a section of tax code that lets you transfer money tax-free from one life insurance policy or annuity to another.

 These policies are popular among baby boomers, many of whom still have children in college and mortgages to pay off or are starting new businesses in late middle age.

 Term-universal isn’t for everyone